In Her Words – Erica’s WHY

 My struggles with self-worth continued throughout my education and lead to abusive relationships, and working random unfulfilling jobs.

 My foray into the beauty industry was not easy.
-I was married with a baby and ready to lay my learning disability insecurities down and register for college.
+I was married with two young children and ready to lay my learning disability insecurities down and register for college.
 However, my self-worth was still very tender and my ex-husband was unsupportive of going to school and I turned my back on registration.
-It was only after many years later and with the beautiful support from dear friends that I had the confidence to step forward to pursue a career in the Esthetics field – an industry in which I could nurture the self-worth of the women & men in my community.
+It was only after many years later and with the beautiful support from dear friends that I had the confidence make the decision to give the ex the finger, stop waiting for approval and step forward to pursue a career in the Esthetics field – an industry in which I could nurture the self-worth of the women & men in my community.
 In a way, helping my clients see their own value via self-care and healthy skin, was also a healing for me.
 Supporting the self-worth of others is a wonderful feedback loop!

 After I went back to work, I became increasingly dissatisfied while working for spas and salons that didn’t have a strong purpose, leadership, structure or integrity.
 I felt an incredible force driving me to open my esthetic studio and to be of service in a way that is full of purpose and integrity.
 So, at my husband’s urging, I opened my own esthetics business in 2010.